jooni91/advent-of-code-2019/README.md

 I will create a new solution for each day in it's on folder.
 The solutions will contain 2 projects, one project per puzzle.
 A readme for the documention can be found in the DayX folder for each day.

-Links to each day for fast access:
+List of links to each day for:

 [Day 1](https://github.com/jooni91/advent-of-code-2019/tree/master/Solutions/Day1)